EleisonC/poet-chain-x/frontend/README.md

 # Poem Chain X

 A decentralized auction platform for poetry NFTs built on the Polkadot ecosystem.
-Poem Chain X enables users to deploy smart contracts, create poetry auctions, and participate in bidding using PAS tokens on the Paseo testnet.
+Poem Chain X enables users to deploy smart contracts, create poetry auctions, and participate in bidding using PAS tokens on the Paseo testnet Passet Hub.

 ## Features